Robert Langdon: The Da Vinci Code

 In the beginning of 2003's The Da Vinci Code, Robert Langdon is in Paris to give a lecture on his work.
 Having made an appointment to meet with Jacques Saunière, the curator of the Louvre, he is startled to find the French police at his hotel room door.
 They inform him that Saunière has been murdered and they would like his immediate assistance at the Louvre to help them solve the crime.
 Unknown to Langdon, he is in fact the prime suspect in the murder and has been summoned to the scene of the crime so that the police may extract a confession from him.
 While he is in the Louvre, he meets Sophie Neveu, a young cryptologist from the DCPJ.
 When Langdon and Sophie get the chance to talk in private, he finds out that Jacques Saunière is her grandfather.
 Saunière instructs Sophie to 'find Robert Langdon', according to the message he left for her in the floor.
 Hence, Sophie believes he is innocent of her grandfather's murder.

-He spends the rest of the novel dodging the police and trying to solve the mystery of an ancient secret society, the Priory of Sion, which was once headed by Leonardo da Vinci.
+Langdon spends the rest of the novel dodging the police and trying to solve the mystery of an ancient secret society, the Priory of Sion, which was once headed by Leonardo da Vinci.
 At the end of the novel, Langdon uncovers the mystery behind Mary Magdalene and the Holy Grail also called Sangreal, derived from either the Spanish "San Greal" (the Holy Grail), or the French "Sang real" (royal blood).
+Slightly before the moment he discovers the final resting place of the Holy Grail, he is seen in a romantic light by Sophie Neveu, and two agree to meet again in Florence, where Langdon will be for a lecture.
+The two share a kiss after which, in the epilogue, Langdon unearths the mystery of the Sangreal.

 The Lost Symbol

-In The Lost Symbol, Robert Langdon has an adventure with the concepts of Freemasonry in Washington D.C.
+In The Lost Symbol, Langdon has an adventure with the concepts of Freemasonry in Washington, D.C.
 Tricked into visiting the nation's Capitol, Robert Langdon spends twelve hours racing through the monuments and buildings of the USA's forefathers, searching for the truth about the secret society of the Masons.
-Behind new doors lie secrets that promise to change the way people view science and politics, now threatened by Zachary Solomon, the renegade, estranged son of Robert Langdon's friend, Peter Solomon, who has himself been kidnapped by Zachary, now going by the name "Mal'akh."
+Behind new doors lie secrets that promise to change the way people view science and politics, now threatened by Zachary Solomon, the renegade, estranged son of Robert Langdon's friend, Peter Solomon, who has himself been kidnapped by Zachary, now going by the name "Mal'akh".
 Robert Langdon is the last line of defense.
-With help from Katherine Solomon (Zachary’s aunt), Warren Bellamy (the Architect of the Capitol) and Inoue Sato (the director of the Office of Security).
+With help from Katherine Solomon (Peter's sister), Warren Bellamy (the Architect of the Capitol) and Inoue Sato (the director of the Office of Security).